How to Be Productive When You Work While Traveling.

 In our efforts to be productive while enjoying and discovering new destinations, how do we balance business and pleasure?
-How do we make the most out of our remote work?

 I’ve been a location independent entrepreneur for 6 years now and I thought it was time to contribute my experience to the bunch.

-1) Be Strategic.
+1) Be Strategic

 Planning is paramount when it comes to remote working.

 You don’t want to arrive at destination unprepared, having to face issues that are ten times harder to solve abroad and could have been avoided with a more accurate strategy.

 - Create and bring work and marketing material.
 This includes tech gear, business cards, brochures, prints, creative tools, samples of your product and anything you know you won’t find where you’re going.

 2) Manage Your Finances

-Don’t just drop everything and take off hoping to find a gig once abroad.
-It might not happen, or not soon enough before you’ll be begging your parents to buy your ticket back home.
+Don’t just drop everything and take off, hoping to find jobs once abroad.
+It might or might not happen; or just not soon enough, before you’ll be begging your parents to buy your ticket back home.

 and many others specific to your industry.
-This is the best way to get your work on the market and find or be found by clients.
+This is the best way to get your CV on the market and find or be found by clients.

-These organizations take care of the logistics of traveling and getting set up in a new place, so that you have the time and peace of mind to be productive.
+These organizations take care of the traveling logistics and of getting you set up in a new place, so that you have the time and peace of mind to be productive.